Optimal control of bit erasure in stochastic random access memory: Introduction

 The vast majority of information processing devices today use complementary metal-oxide-semiconductor (CMOS) technology \cite{taur_ning}.
-Until now, energy efficiency has improved by scaling down transistors on chips \cite{koomey2010implications}.
+Until now, energy efficiency has improved by physically scaling down transistors on chips \cite{koomey2010implications}.
 However, we are approaching the nanoscale regime where component sizes are comparable to the mean free path of electrons, and thermal noise effects must be considered.
 This caveat renders traditional macroscopic models used for circuit design inappropriate.
 Several CMOS-inspired models have been proposed in recent years to account for energetic costs and noise effects in a way that is thermodynamically consistent \cite{gao_principles_2021, freitas_stochastic_2021, gu_counting_2020}, more realistically than the Gaussian noise assumptions of standard SPICE simulations in electrical engineering \cite{SPICE}.
+While some prior studies probed reliability of information storage in these models \cite{helms_stochastic_2025,freitas_reliability_2022,murphy_dissipation-reliability_2026}, little work had investigated active erasure until recently \cite{shimizu_thermodynamic_2025,basile_learning_2024}.
+One outstanding question is the discrepancy between the observation in statistical physics that dissipation is minimized in the quasistatic limit, versus the electrical engineering conventional knowledge of an unavoidable accumulating power dissipation \cite{taur_ning}.
+We aim to bridge this gap in an architecture-specific manner using a stochastic thermodynamic framework.

-In this study, we used one of these models to quantify the thermodynamic costs of bit erasure in a CMOS architecture of two different memory storage circuits, dynamic random access memory (DRAM) and static random access memory (SRAM).
+In this study, we used one of these microscopic models to quantify the thermodynamic costs of bit erasure in a CMOS architecture of two different memory storage circuits, dynamic random access memory (DRAM) and static random access memory (SRAM).
 We use numerical optimization techniques to compare optimal erasure protocols, highlighting the contribution from the energy required to maintain the nonequilibrium steady states, as well as the reversible charging and discharging of the relevant capacitors.
 For CMOS circuits, bit erasure operates far from Landauer's bound, largely due to the sizable reversible heat from discharging the capacitors on which the bit is stored.
 Our results demonstrate that the tradeoffs between information processing speed and dissipation depend on circuit architecture.
 For SRAM, there is a thermodynamically optimal time for completing a bit erasure.
 By contrast, DRAM dissipates the least amount of energy and is most accurate when operated in the quasistatic limit.